Our Executive Leadership

 Testimonies shared by each of the Executive Leadership Team members.

-Dr. George O. Wood was elected chief executive officer of the Assemblies of God at the 52nd General Council in August, 2007.
+Dr. George O. Wood was elected chief executive officer of The General Council of the Assemblies of God at the 52nd General Council in August, 2007.
 As general superintendent of the Assemblies of God, USA, part of the largest Pentecostal denomination in the world, he is a member of the denomination’s Executive Leadership Team and Executive Presbytery.
-The church has over 12,700 congregations in the United States with over three million members and adherents.
+The church has over 12,900 congregations in the United States with over three million members and adherents.

-The U.S. Assemblies of God is part of a larger World Assemblies of God fellowship with a membership of over 65 million.
-Dr. Wood also serves as chairman of the World Assemblies of God fellowship as he was elected to that position at its meeting in Lisbon, Portugal in May, 2008.
+The U.S. Assemblies of God is part of a larger World Assemblies of God Fellowship with a membership of over 67 million.
+Dr. Wood also serves as chairman of the World Assemblies of God Fellowship as well as the global co-chair for Empowered21.

-The son of missionary parents to China and Tibet, Wood holds a doctoral degree in pastoral theology from Fuller Theological Seminary in Pasadena, California, and a juris doctorate from Western State University College of Law in Fullerton, California.
+The son of missionary parents to China and Tibet, Wood holds a doctoral degree in pastoral theology from Fuller Theological Seminary in Pasadena, California, and a juris doctorate from Western State University College of Law in Fullerton, California; and is a member of the California Bar and admitted and qualified as attorney and counsellor of the United States Supreme Court.
 He did his undergraduate work at Evangel University (College) in Springfield, Missouri, and served the college in several capacities, including being director of spiritual life and student life from 1965-71.
 He was ordained by the Southern Missouri District in 1967.

-Dr. Wood is author of a number of books including Road Trip Leadership, Living in the Spirit, A Psalm in Your Heart, Living Fully, The Successful Life, and a college text on the Book of Acts.
-Sermons by Dr. Wood may be heard at www.georgeowood.com.
+Dr. Wood is author of a number of books including Fearless, Road Trip Leadership, Core Values, Living in the Spirit, A Psalm in Your Heart, Living Fully, The Successful Life, and a college text on the Book of Acts.
+Sermons and articles by Dr. Wood may be accessed at www.georgeowood.com.

 Wood and his wife, Jewel, have a daughter and son.

 Alton Garrison serves as the assistant general superintendent of the Assemblies of God.
-In addition, he serves as the executive leader of the Division of Church Ministries and Discipleship.
+In addition, he servers as the director of the Church Transformation Initiative which helps churches renew their spiritual vitality and reach their full kingdom potential.

-He has authored the books: Hope in America’s Crisis, Building a Winning Team, Acts 2 Church, and The 360° Disciple.
+He has authored the books: A Spirit-Empowered Church, Acts 2 Church, Hope in America’s Crisis, The 360° Disciple and Building a Winning Team.
 Johanna Garrison authored the book: Tangled Destinies, an account of her family’s hardships through the Nazi holocaust and an Indonesian revolution and their subsequent immigration to the United States.
+Additional resources and music from Rev. Garrison is available at www.altongarrison.com.

-Garrison and his wife, Johanna, have one daughter, Lizette, and one grandson.
+Garrison and his wife, Johanna, have one daughter, Lizette, and one grandson and one granddaughter.

 Prior to his election as general secretary, Bradford served as Senior Pastor of Central Assembly in Springfield, Missouri.
 Bradford holds a Ph.D. in Aerospace Engineering from the University of Minnesota.
 As a student he led a small Chi Alpha campus Bible study that eventually grew into a university church.
 Upon graduation in 1979, Bradford stepped into full time ministry with that campus outreach.

-In 1988, Bradford and his family moved to Southern California where he pastored Newport-Mesa Christian Center in the heart of Orange County.
-Twelve years later the Bradfords transitioned to Vancouver, B.C., to pastor Broadway Church, a move that returned Jim to his early Canadian roots.
-It was in 2003 that Bradford and his family moved to Springfield to assume the pastorate of Central Assembly.
+In 1988, Bradford and his family moved to Southern California where he pastored Newport-Mesa Church in the heart of Orange County.
+Twelve years later the Bradfords transitioned to Vancouver, B.C., to pastor Broadway Church.

-Bradford and his wife, Sandi, have two daughters.
+Bradford and his wife, Sandi, have two married daughters.

 Doug Clay was elected general treasurer of the Assemblies of God by the Executive Presbytery in January 2008.
 He is a member of the Executive Leadership Team and the Executive Presbytery.
-Clay oversees the Division of the Treasury, which is responsible for handling all finances sent to the National Office for the world ministries of the church.
+Clay oversees the Division of the Treasury, which includes Corporate Accounting, Buildings and Properties and IT Services.

-Clay and his wife, Gail, have two grown daughters.
+He and his wife, Gail, have two grown daughters, two sons-in-law and four grandchildren.

 Zollie L. Smith Jr. was elected executive director of Assemblies of God U.S. Missions at the 52nd General Council in August 2007.
 He is a member of the Executive Leadership Team and Executive Presbytery.
 Smith coordinates the ministries of seven departments: Chaplaincy Ministries; Chi Alpha Campus Ministries, U.S.A.; Intercultural Ministries; Missionary Church Planters and Developers; U.S. Mission America Placement Service (MAPS); Teen Challenge International, USA; and Youth Alive.
 Currently, there are more than 950 missionaries and over 600 endorsed chaplains serving under AGUSM, with 5,000 other related field personnel.